Where to Sleep Overnight with a Campervan In Spain : A Guide for roadtrip preparation.

 Sometimes electricity or toilets

-Costa Brava example: Motorhome areas in places like L’Estartit or Roses — practical, legal and close to town.
+Costa Brava Example: Motorhome areas in places like L’Estartit or Roses are practical, legal, and close to town.

-My tip : Awesome in high seasons when campsites have gon expensive.
-It is an excellent more affordable alternative.
+My Tip: These spots are awesome in high season when campsites have gotten expensive.
+They’re an excellent, more affordable alternative!

 Best for: quiet nights, local experience